 Daria: So the witch tore Hansel's arm off, popped it in her mouth, said, "Hey, pretty good," and within minutes had devoured the rest of his body, leaving only the lower intestine for fear of bacteria.
 Gretel she decided she wanted to hold onto for a while, so she crammed her into the freezer the best she could.

-Muppet Babies examples include "Slipping Beauty", "Snow White and the Seven Muppets", "Pigerella" and "By the Book".
+- Muppet Babies examples include "Slipping Beauty", "Snow White and the Seven Muppets", "Pigerella" and "By the Book".

-One episode has Brain, against his will, telling Elmyra the "real" story of Cinderella, in which the actual protagonist is an intelligent mouse (played by Brain and named Cranky Mouseykin by Elmyra) who invents leather shoes for the people in the kingdom of Fairyland and has "Cinderelmyra" wear them to the prince's birthday party.
+- One episode has Brain, against his will, telling Elmyra the "real" story of Cinderella, in which the actual protagonist is an intelligent mouse (played by Brain and named Cranky Mouseykin by Elmyra) who invents leather shoes for the people in the kingdom of Fairyland and has "Cinderelmyra" wear them to the prince's birthday party.

-There was a short-lived mid-90s cartoon series that was similar to Freaky Stories, but based around this trope.
-One episode, for example, was a retelling of Jack And the Beanstalk that depicted Jack as a poor boy in a grimy miner's town and replaced the giant with a millionaire who owned assorted magical money sources.
+- There was a short-lived mid-1990s cartoon series that was similar to Freaky Stories, but based around this trope.
+One episode, for example, was a retelling of Jack and the Beanstalk that depicted Jack as a poor boy in a grimy miner's town and replaced the giant with a millionaire who owned assorted magical money sources.
 It went for a very Family-Unfriendly Aesop by having Jack's efforts to bring money to his poor widowed mother be foiled by her honesty, up until the millionaire offers her a check so that Jack will stop knicking stuff (he didn't care that the boy pinched a few things, but bringing them back all the time is ruining his reputation)... and then ending with Jack watching in disdain as his mother weeps in the kitchen because they've used up the check money and are now as poor as ever.
 Cue the narrator declaring that being honest does not keep you from starving to death and principles are a poor substitute for money.

-Dexter's Laboratory has "DeeDee-Locks and the Ness Monster"; Dexter's mom convinces (read: forces) him to read DeeDee a story because she's sick, which leads to Dexter reading her from a complicated science textbook.
+- Dexter's Laboratory has "DeeDee-Locks and the Ness Monster"; Dexter's mom convinces (read: forces) him to read DeeDee a story because she's sick, which leads to Dexter reading her from a complicated science textbook.
 Bored to sleep, DeeDee takes over and makes up her own story, taking a bit of everything from old fairy tales with her own twists; such as three pigs made of Straw, Sticks, and Bricks, a Big Bad Wolf with the stature of Napoleon, and a three-headed bag-pipe monster named the Ness Monster (each head with its own personality and Punny Name: Silly Ness, Grumpy Ness, and Sleepy Ness).
-Dexter interrupts halfway and lampshades the lack of story structure, but was ignored.
+Dexter interrupts halfway and lampshade the lack of story structure, but was ignored.

 Dexter: STOP!
 This is ridiculous, I don't even know what's going on!
 There's no kind of structure, no plot...

-Blazing Dragons has several examples of fairy tales being fractured.
+- Blazing Dragons has several examples of fairy tales being fractured.
 One example of this is the depiction of Sleeping Beauty as The Thing That Would Not Leave, being a loudmouth, eating the inhabitants of Camelhot out of house and home, etc. This goes to the point that several of them want Beauty to go back to sleep, and try methods ranging from hypnotism to dancing.
 Beauty eventually goes back to sleep with help from one of Flicker's inventions.
 The series itself can be considered this to the King Arthur mythos.

-Ever After High is a school for fairy tale characters who add their own odd quirks to the stories, but some of them are rebelling against the system.
+- Ever After High is a school for fairy tale characters who add their own odd quirks to the stories, but some of them are rebelling against the system.
 Raven, who is supposed to become the evil queen like her mother from Snow White, doesn't want to be evil, and spends an episode looking for another character to take her place.

-The Magic Adventures Of Mumfie's "Scarecrowella" episode was this.
+- The Magic Adventures Of Mumfie's "Scarecrowella" episode was this.
 Brought about as a dream after Scarecrow read the story and drank 3 cups of hot chocolate, the characters are going to The Queen of Night's Royal Ball, but Scarecrow doesn't want to go after Mumfie says he must believe in fairytales.
 Then, strange things start to happen.

-Samurai Jack: The episode 'Aku's Fairy Tales" stars the main villain Aku, appropriately enough, who has realized that the people of his kingdom aren't extremely fond of their evil conqueror and decides to endear himself to the local children by telling fairy tales.
+- Samurai Jack: The episode "Aku's Fairy Tale" stars the main villain Aku, appropriately enough, who has realized that the people of his kingdom aren't extremely fond of their evil conqueror and decides to endear himself to the local children by telling fairy tales.
 He tells stories like Little Red Riding Hood and Goldielocks, except they all star Aku as the hero and Jack as the villain.
 The kids have an understandably hard time believing that their hero, Jack, could be as cartoonishly evil as Aku paints him.